wordpress-mobile/WordPress-Android/WordPress/src/androidTest/java/org/wordpress/android/README.md

 It's preferred to focus UI tests on entire user flows, and group tests with related flows or goals in the same test file.

-When you add a new test, you may need to add new screens, methods, and flows, when writing these I encourage to check `support/WPSupportUtils.java` for additional code to reuse to automating the task.
+When you add a new test, you may need to add new screens, methods, and flows.
+When writing these I encourage you to check `support/WPSupportUtils.java` for additional code to reuse to automating the task.
 Our tests are also used to generate screenshots and a lot of useful helper functions are made available through that auxillary file.
 Wherever possible, avoid the use of a string to select a UI element on the screen, the use of other identifiers such as id or content description is preferable